Admit it, you’ve got that song in your head now haven’t you?

 You can thank me later.

 I hope a lot of you will already know what this post is about, but I have a bit of an ulterior motive in writing it.
-We all know I’m a compulsive researcher, and I’ve been looking for information on Perinatal Cardiomyopathy since I was diagnosed but found very little: A Wiki post here, a teeny tiny study there, and a Facebook group with a pocket sized membership.
-I hope that Google does a good job of indexing this piece because I’d like anyone searching for Perinatal Cardiomyopathy to have something to read.
+We all know I’m a compulsive researcher, and I've been looking for information on Peripartum Cardiomyopathy since I was diagnosed but found very little: A Wiki post here, a teeny tiny study there, and a Facebook group with a pocket sized membership.
+I hope that Google does a good job of indexing this piece because I’d like anyone searching for Peripartum Cardiomyopathy to have something to read.

 How many times can I say those words before it gets boring do you think?
-Maybe I’ll start calling it Perennial Cardiomyopathy by mistake again to see if anyone is still paying attention.

 So back to Esme being born and me sitting in a hospital bed in a haze of post birth hormones having cuddles and feeding and already wondering when I’ll be able to go home when a happy young nurse bimbles over to do my obs.